 About

-In all roles, from soloist to chamber musician to conductor, Benjamin Hochman regards music as vital and essential.
+In all roles, from orchestral soloist, recitalist and chamber musician to conductor, Benjamin Hochman regards music as vital and essential.
 Composers, fellow musicians, orchestras and audiences recognize his deep commitment to insightful programming and performances of quality.

 Born in Jerusalem in 1980, Hochman’s musical foundation is laid in his teenage years.
 Claude Frank at the Curtis Institute of Music and Richard Goode at the Mannes School of Music prove defining influences.
 At the invitation of Mitsuko Uchida, he spends three formative summers at the Marlboro Music Festival.